shamspias/pombrain/README.md

 ## How to set up

 To set up the bot I made it as simple as possible.
-I now created a [config.json](config.json) file where you can put the needed things to edit.
+I now created a [config_example.json](config_example.json) file just rename it to [config.json](config.json) where you can put the needed things to edit.

 Here is an explanation of what everything is: